About Art 180 180

 Our Operating Model

 Professional artists and volunteers work with youth after school for 12-week sessions at the elementary and middle school level and 6-week sessions at the teen level.
 Each program grows from the needs and interests of the group of young people being served.
 The young artists are asked to explore crucial personal statements that reinforce their sense of identity and purpose, such as:

 Programs culminate with some kind of public presentation of artwork.
 These have included city billboards, exhibits at art galleries, and a compilation CD of poetry.
 By merging the private creative experience with a public showcase, ART 180 offers youth a safe way to talk about what matters most to them, while offering the community a compelling way to hear it.

 Our MotivationTo quote Rita Dove, former U.S. Poet Laureate, "If our children are unable to voice what they mean, no one will know how they feel.
 If they can't imagine a different world, they are stumbling through a darkness made all the more sinister by its lack of reference points.
 For a young person growing up in America's alienated neighborhoods, there can be no greater empowerment than to dare to speak from the heart-and then to discover that one is not alone in one's feelings."

 Like all of us, Marlene was born an artist.
 Today, her "medium" is ART 180.
-The Richmond native's formal education began at Crestview Elementary, site of ART 180's "I Am" project.
+The Richmond native's formal education began at Crestview Elementary, site of ART 180's "I Am" project in 1999.
 She graduated from James Madison University, where she studied art until she remembered she was better at writing and switched to communication/journalism.
 As expected, she put her degree to use and got hired to communicate, with jobs in writing, editing, public relations, and publications management.
 She worked for an odd mix of employers on her path to a more meaningful career, including a professional association for CPAs, a theme park's PR department, a startup magazine published by Southern Living, and an advertising agency called WORK.
 She also wrote newspaper and magazine articles as a freelancer for more than 10 years.
 Finally...FINALLY, she co-founded ART 180 in 1998.
-In 2006 she was recognized by the American Business Women's Association as a Star in the Arts, in 2008 she was named a YWCA Outstanding Woman of the Year, and in 2010 she was awarded a Pollak Prize for Excellence in the Arts by Richmond Magazine and a History Maker Award by the Valentine, and named to The GOOD 100 List by GOOD Magazine.
+She has been recognized by the American Business Women's Association as a Star in the Arts and by the YWCA as an Outstanding Woman, awarded a Pollak Prize for Excellence in the Arts by Richmond Magazine and a History Maker Award by the Valentine, and named to The GOOD 100 List by GOOD Magazine.
 She lives in the woodsy 'hood of Woodland Heights (hands-down the best neighborhood in the city) with a brown-eyed girl named Maya and a tuxedo cat named Cece.
 She prides herself in knowing RVA like the back of her hand, supports both public radio stations, and is never one to miss a farmers market or festival.

 Trey's journey has taken him all over the country.
 As a child of an Air Force Colonel, he moved every two years before landing in Richmond in 2004.
 Trey received his BFA in Theatre Performance at Virginia Commonwealth University, and he started on a MFA in Theatre Pedagogy until realizing he was more interested in creating theatre than teaching it.
-In college, Trey's dreams of Broadway quickly changed after acknowledging a greater love for social justice arts activism.
+In college, his dreams of Broadway quickly changed after acknowledging a greater love for social justice arts activism.
 In 2006, he began working with The Conciliation Project, a Richmond-based social justice theatre company that initiates dialogue about racism in America.
 Trey comes to ART 180 with experiences in the traditional development role as well as arts advocacy, grassroots organizing, and using art as a tool for social change.
 Currently, he is a board member of The Conciliation Project and is President of the Board of Directors for Alternate ROOTS, a regional organization that supports the creation and presentation of original art to eliminate oppression.
 As Deputy Director, Trey manages ART 180’s fund development, operations, and special projects like our juvenile justice programming.

 Our Board of Trustees:

-Vice President: Scott Blackwell
+Vice President: Joeffrey Trimmingham

 President, Philip Reese